rajatdiptabiswas/GeoARgraphy/README.md

 For exporting an app to iOS, Xcode must be installed on a Mac running macOS 10.14 Mojave or later.

 For a quick demo, an apk file has been attached to to the `extra-docs` branch at `Extras/GeoARgraphy.apk` which can be installed on an Android device.
 The apk compatibility cannot be guaranteed.

+To use the app, open [`map.jpeg`](https://github.com/rajatdiptabiswas/GeoARgraphy/blob/extra-docs/map.jpeg) on a screen other than the one that has the app installed.
+Point the app's camera interface onto [`map.jpeg`](https://github.com/rajatdiptabiswas/GeoARgraphy/blob/extra-docs/map.jpeg) and an augmented reality model should pop up.
+Make sure the image on the other screen is easily visible by the app and no reflection or smudges hinder the visibility of the image.

 ## Screenshots